Richard E. Kihlstrom

 Ervin Miller-Arthur M. Freedman Professor of Finance and Economics

 Research Interests: financial market equilibrium, information and uncertainty in economics, managerial incentives

 The objective of this course is to study the major decision-making areas of managerial finance and some selected topics in financial theory.
 The course reviews the theory and empirical evidence related to the investment and financing policies of the firm and attempts to develop decision-making ability in these areas.
 This course serves as an extension of FNCE 100 (FNCE 611).
 Some are as of financial management not covered in FNCE 100 are covered in FNCE 203.
 These may include leasing, mergers and acquisitions, corporate reorganizations, financial planning and working capital management, and some other selected topics.
 Other areas that are covered in FNCE 100 are covered more in depth and more rigorously in FNCE 203.
 These include investment decision making under uncertainty, cost of capital, capital structure, pricing of selected financial instruments and corporate liabilities, and dividend policy.
 During the Spring semester, Professor Opp does not allow students to take this course pass/fail.

 FNCE923 - Financial Economics Under Imperfect Information

-General equilibrium and rational expectations.
-Foundations of the theory of information.
-Learning from prices in rational expectations equilibrium models.
-Moral hazard, adverse selection and signalling.
-Bidding theories.
+This course covers General equilibrium and rational expectations, foundations of the theory of information; learning from prices in rational expectations equilibrium models, moral hazard, adverse selection, and signalling Bidding theories.